SOLVED: Internet Explorer 11 Not Responding

 Click on the search result titled Internet Options.

-Wait for your Temporary internet files to be deleted, and once they have been deleted, launch IE 11 and see whether or not the problem has been fixed.
+Wait for your temporary internet files to be deleted, and once they have been deleted, launch IE 11 to see whether or not the problem has been fixed.

-Hardware acceleration is a feature in IE 11 that utilizes a computer’s GPU to speed-up graphics-heavy tasks such as video-streaming and online gaming.
-While hardware acceleration is designed to improve the overall user experience, it may sometimes cause IE 11 to frequently stop responding.
+Hardware acceleration is a feature in IE 11 that utilizes a computer’s GPU to speed up graphics-heavy tasks such as video streaming and online gaming.
+While hardware acceleration is designed to improve the overall user experience, it may sometimes cause IE 11 to stop responding frequently.
 Another potential solution to this issue for you is to disable hardware acceleration in IE 11.
-In order to do so, you need to:
+To do so, you need to:

 Open the Start Menu.